A bit of background on the lesson structure:

 Next I share the first learning target with students and remind them of the difference between the levels.
 I think being explicit is really helpful for students, particularly for a concrete skill like solving equations.

-Activity 1: Equation Flashcards: Building fluency with solving equations
+Activity 1: Equation Task Cards: Building fluency with solving equations

-Students choose which level they want to work on.
+I created 3 levels of task cards so students can get practice at the level that is best for them.
 They pick a random card, work it out on this recording sheet, and then check their answer on the back.
-Lastly, they record how the problem went by circling the applicable symbol.
 Kids tend to love the immediate feedback flashcards provide.
 (Mini-whiteboards would work really well too, instead of the worksheet!)
+You can check out the cards I made on my TPT store here:

 Activity 2: Problem-Solving: Creating equations to represent and solve word problems